-Festival Dance & Performing Arts has an amazing history of accomplishments and service in the arts, which include starting Moscow’s first dance school, launching Idaho’s first professional ballet company, and the establishment of the region’s only professional performance dance series.
+Festival Dance & Performing Arts has an amazing history of accomplishments and service in the arts, which include starting Moscow’s first dance school, launching Idaho’s first professional ballet company, and establishment of the region’s only professional performance dance series.

 In 1970, Carl and Jeanette Allyn Petrick, moved to Moscow to pursue degrees at the University of Idaho.
 They opened a small dance school, the Moscow Dance Theatre, on East Third St. in downtown Moscow.
 They began producing elaborate dance productions with their students, and it was the great success of these productions that inspired a dream to start a professional ballet company, Ballet Folk of Moscow.

 The Ballet Folk of Moscow was established in June 1972 with the aid of grant funding from the Idaho Commission on the Arts.
 In 1974, Ballet Folk of Moscow became Company in Residence at the University of Idaho housed in Ridenbaugh Hall, where they taught dance classes for the community and held company rehearsals.

 The company began touring in Idaho, and then nationally, and later was renamed the American Festival Ballet.
 They performed in 32 different states and represented Idaho at the Kennedy Center in Washington D.C. in 1976.
 The company moved to Boise in the 1980s to increase financial support, and a school was opened there in addition to the Festival Dance Academy in Moscow, which is now located in the University of Idaho's Physical Education Building.